dilab/queueable/README.md

-# Queueable: Framework Agnostic Queue System
+# Queueable: Framework Agnostic Queue/Worker System

 ### For Developer
 Some general notes when developing this package